LitMOF: An LLM Multi-Agent for Literature-Validated Metal-Organic Frameworks Database Correction and Expansion: Abstract

 \section{Abstract}

 Metal--organic framework (MOF) databases have grown rapidly through experimental deposition and large-scale literature extraction, but recent analyses show that nearly half of their entries contain substantial structural errors.
 These inaccuracies propagate through high-throughput screening and machine-learning workflows, limiting the reliability of data-driven MOF discovery.
 Correcting such errors is exceptionally difficult because true repairs require integrating crystallographic files, synthesis descriptions, and contextual evidence scattered across the literature.
-Here we introduce LitMOF, a large language model–driven multi-agent framework that validates crystallographic information directly from the original literature and cross-validates it with database entries to repair structural errors.
-Applying LitMOF to the experimental MOF database (the CSD MOF Subset), we constructed LitMOF-DB, a curated set 118,464 computation-ready structures, including corrections of 69\% (6,161 MOFs) of the invalid MOFs in the latest CoRE MOF database.
-Additionally, the system uncovered 12,646 experimentally reported MOFs absent from existing resources, substantially expanding the known experimental design space.
-This work establishes a scalable pathway toward self-correcting scientific databases and a generalizable paradigm for LLM-driven curation in materials science.
+Here we introduce LitMOF, a large language model--driven multi-agent framework that validates crystallographic information directly from the original literature and cross-validates it with database entries to repair structural errors.
+Applying LitMOF to the experimental MOF database (the CSD MOF Subset), we constructed LitMOF-DB, a curated set of 189,567 computation-ready structures, including the successful repair of 9,277 invalid entries, which accounts for 69.1\% of the CSD-derived not-computation-ready MOFs in the latest CoRE MOF DB.
+Additionally, the system uncovered 8,771 synthesized but undeposited MOFs absent from existing resources, substantially expanding the known experimental design space.
+Using direct air capture screening as a case study, we demonstrate that structural errors severely distort predicted adsorption energies and \ce{CO2}/\ce{H2O} selectivity, leading to systematic misranking of materials, false positives, and the omission of high-performance candidates.
+This work establishes a scalable pathway toward self-correcting scientific databases and a generalizable approach for LLM-driven curation in materials science.

 \keywords{Material database \and Metal--organic framework \and Large language model \and Multi-agent \and Error correction}